websanco/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/managing-site-navigation.md

 ![The Site Builder's Pages Menu serves as the primary reference for all the pages on a site.](./managing-site-navigation/images/01.png)

 New pages are created on the _Site Builder_ &rarr; _Pages_ menu.
-Pages can be public which anyone can view, or private which can only be viewed by Site members.
 See [Adding a Page to a Site](../creating-pages/adding-pages/adding-a-page-to-a-site.md) to learn how to add a Page.

 ## Using Navigation Menus